nice-digital/interview-tests/Frontend/Calculator.md

 You won't have time to complete everything, but **that's OK**!

 We're more interested in your approach, thought process, application structure and where you stop, than a complete solution.
 For example what you prioritise or where you write tests and where you don't.
-We can discuss where you might go next with your solution in the interview setting.
+We can discuss where you might go next with your solution in the interview.

-Submit your solutions via email as a zip file.
-Please remove any _node_modules_ folders and add _.test_ to the file extension so that it can get past email server filters (for example _calculator.zip.test_).
+**Please submit your solution by sending us a link to a git repo we can access publically.
+Github, Gitlab or Bitbucket are fine, as long as we can access your codebase.**

 ---